 That being said, it’s important to have all your documents and contact someone who can help you with related lawsuit information.

 The 3M earplug lawsuit should have not taken so long.
-While it has recently been settled out of court, if you are one of those affected by hearing loss from 3M combat arms earplugs while serving in Iraq or Afghanistan, you may be eligible to file a claim.
+If you are one of those affected by hearing loss from 3M combat arms earplugs while serving, you may be eligible to file a claim.